lombao/lxzasm/README.md

 * What about (IX-d) ???
 How to deal with negative offsets ? c'2 ?
 * be more specific and document the max size of a label
 * allow the foramt of <literal> directive , so we can accept "labels" without the semicolon
+* although HEX format output has been implemented, not proper testing has been made